mariusz-schimke/GiGraph/README.md

 ## Attributes

 Every element of the graph, including the graph itself, has **attributes**.
-These are for instance: background color, style, node shape, arrow head shape and so on.
-When you don't specify attributes explicitly, their default values may depend on the graph layout engine you use for visualization (see [documentation](http://www.graphviz.org/doc/info/attrs.html)).
+These are for instance: background color, style, node shape, arrow head shape, and so on.
+When you don't specify attributes explicitly, their default values depend on the graph layout engine you use for visualization (see [documentation](http://www.graphviz.org/doc/info/attrs.html)).

 ```c#
 graph.Attributes.Label = "My graph";